Bull Street tram stop

+From 5 April 2026, trams going south from Bull Street either travel to Edgbaston or take the new line to a temporary terminus at Millennium Point, on the yet-to-be-completed line to Digbeth.

 Services

-On Mondays to Fridays, West Midlands Metro services in each direction between Edgbaston Village and Wolverhampton St George's/Wolverhampton Station run at six to eight-minute intervals during the day, and at fifteen-minute intervals during the evenings and on Sundays.
+On Mondays to Fridays, West Midlands Metro services in each direction between Edgbaston Village/Millennium Point and Wolverhampton St George's/Wolverhampton Station run at six to eight-minute intervals during the day, and at fifteen-minute intervals during the evenings and on Sundays.
 They run at eight minute intervals on Saturdays.